What is SARA?

 Informing the Police

 SARA software assigns each report a number and notes the time and date the report was made.
 A SECASA worker reads each report.
-Reports that could be helpful to Police are passed on to the Police in the State in which the offence took place, but your IP address and contact details are removed before the data is sent..
+Reports that could be helpful to Police are passed on to the Police in the State in which the offence took place, but your IP address is removed before the data is sent.